 Do Police Investigate Identity Theft?

 Unfortunately, the police can do little to investigate identity theft.
-Such crimes usually involve multiple jurisdictions, states or even countries, making prosecution more difficult.
-However, the identity theft report can help you in getting false information taken off of your credit report and placing an extended fraud alert on credit reports.
+Such crimes usually involve multiple jurisdictions, states, or even countries, making prosecution more difficult.
+However, the identity theft report can help you in getting false information taken off of your credit report and place an extended fraud alert on credit reports.

 How to Guard Against Identity Theft on Facebook?